Pope's Indigenous tour signals a rethink of mission legacy

 “It was only when our children were beginning to be found in mass graves, garnering international attention, that light was brought to this painful period in our history,” said Bull, the Louis Bull Tribe chief.

-After the discovery, Francis finally agreed to meet with Indigenous delegations this past spring and promised to come to their lands to apologize in person.
+After the discovery, Francis finally agreed to meet with Indigenous delegations last spring and promised to come to their lands to apologize in person.

 “Obviously there are wounds that remained open and require a response,” Vatican spokesman Matteo Bruni said, when asked about the evolution of the papal response.